An additive framework for kirigami design: Introduction

-Recently, we introduced a change in the perspective in the design of origami-based mechanical metamaterials~\cite{dudte2021additive} by switching from a global optimization perspective to a locally constrained additive process.
-This allowed us to derive a nonlinear marching algorithm that characterizes the design space of quad origami, and provides a simple and effective algorithm for the origamization of any surface.
-Here, we show kirigami also lends itself to a similar but even simpler additive approach that identifies and exploits a \emph{linear} marching construction to connect local growth rules to global form for the design of quad kirigami in any contracted or deployed space.
-Furthermore, we show that we can control the flexibility of encoding contractibility, compact reconfigurability and rigid-deployability in a simple design matrix characterized by a combination of certain edge length and angle parameters.
-This significantly simplifies the process of designing kirigami patterns as matrix multiplications.
-Our approach of decoupling the length field, angle field and the boundary node constraints allows us to systematically analyze the degrees of freedom in the design space of different types of quad kirigami tessellations.
+In this Article we show that kirigami also lends itself to a simple additive approach that identifies and exploits a \emph{linear} marching construction to connect local growth rules to a global form.
+The subtle differences in the nature of the geometric and topological constraints between origami and kirigami imply that there are qualitative differences in these marching algorithms that lead to a much simpler algorithm for kirigami, despite it being a far richer paradigm for structural material design.
+Furthermore, we show that we can control the flexibility of encoding contractibility, compact reconfigurability and rigid-deployability for the design of quad kirigami in any contracted or deployed space using a simple design matrix characterized by a combination of certain edge-length and angle parameters.
+This substantially simplifies the process of designing kirigami patterns as matrix multiplications.
+Our approach of decoupling the length field, angle field and the boundary node constraints allows us to systematically analyze the degrees of freedom in the design space of different types of quad kirigami tessellations. \\

+Finally, to realize these designs in practice, we describe two manufacturing approaches using additive manufacturing and casting/molding for robust kirigami structures with soft, fabric hinges.